mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 This approach is supported in TANGO world by the Taurus framework [@pascual2015taurus], which offers tools for manipulating the UI at runtime.

-## Goals and objectives
+## Goals of Thesis

-The web-based approach to building user interfaces gains popularity.
+The web-based approach to building user interfaces gains more and more popularity.
 However, it has not been widely adopted among the TANGO Control System client applications and GUI frameworks.
-The thesis goals may be formulated as follows:
+Thesis goals may be formulated as follows:

-* **evaluate existing solutions (if any) for building TANGO clients for web browsers**; find out why these solutions have not been adopted by the community like their desktop counterparts; identify any pain points;
+* **evaluate the existing solutions (if any) for building TANGO clients for web browsers**; find out why these solutions have not been adopted by the community like their desktop counterparts; identify any pain points;

 * consider the extending and updating of the existing solutions if possible, or **design and develop a new one**, reusing the ~~good~~ parts;

-* if the new solution is delivered, implementation shall follow the principles:
+* if a new solution is delivered, implementation shall follow the principles:

   * use modern, standardized web technologies; it should not be tied to any particular web framework and should have a limited number of dependencies;